-Gamma Knife is a noninvasive technique used to treat neurological conditions, including acoustic neuromas, metastatic tumors, pituitary adenomas, epilepsy, movement disorders and more.
+Gamma Knife is a noninvasive technique used to treat neurological conditions, including acoustic neuromas, metastatic tumors, pituitary adenomas, epilepsy and movement disorders.
 It's safe and effective in performing brain surgery without entering the skull.
-No knife or scalpel is used - highly focused beams of radiation target specific areas of the brain to treat your neurological condition.
+No knife or scalpel is used; Instead highly focused beams of radiation target specific areas of the brain to treat your neurological condition.

 Advantages to Gamma Knife include:

 - Treatment is performed in a single sitting

 - There's no cutting or shaving of the patient’s hair